mgajda/less-arbitrary/towards-better-union.md

   on the same entity
   from different observations

-So `Typoid` is bounded meet-semilattice, with neutral element of the meet operation.
+So `Typelike` is bounded join-semilattice, assuring existence of neutral element of the join operation.

+We call neutral element to be _no information given_ or _no observation_, and maximum to be
+_no more information accepted_.

 This is important, since we may want to separate concerns about